Looking to learn some fast facts about Texas?

 The Great Galveston Hurricane of 1900 killed between 6 to 12 thousand people.
 The flood waters reached about 15 feet high and caused widespread loss.

-Four U.S. Presidents were born in Texas: George H.W.
-Bush, George W. Bush, Lyndon B. Johnson, as well as Dwight D. Eisenhower.
+Two U.S. Presidents were born in Texas: Lyndon B. Johnson and Dwight D. Eisenhower.

 LBJ’s former ranch is now a national landmark.
 You can visit it and watch the story of his life unfold.